 I even like to buy the pre-shredded cabbage that often includes green cabbage, purple cabbage, and carrots.
 It is a huge time-saving product and contains nothing except the raw vegetables listed.

 Ingredients in red coleslaw

 - salt & pepper

-Simply stir in the dressing ingredients like ketchup, vinegar, sweetener, kosher salt, paprika, pepper, and hot sauce (if using), and serve!
+In a medium bowl, whisk together ketchup, vinegar, sweetener, kosher salt, paprika, pepper, and hot sauce (if using).